📍 47 Maddox Street, Mayfair W1S 2PG| 📍 Braintree, Essex CM7 3RU| 📞 01376 334 482 By appointment

 Should I sell gold now or wait?

 For most sellers, now is still a strong time.
-Gold pulled back from its March 2026 record but remains historically very high, so scrap, inherited or unworn gold and old coins are worth far more than for most of the last decade.
+Gold pulled back ~16% from its March 2026 record then rebounded in early July, and remains historically very high, so scrap, inherited or unworn gold and old coins are worth far more than for most of the last decade.
 Only active bullion speculators who don't need the funds might choose to wait.
 Check the live price on the day.

 How much is 9ct gold per gram today?

-Based on a spot of around £3,026/oz, 9ct gold is roughly £36–£37 per gram.
+Based on a spot of around £3,045/oz (early July 2026), 9ct gold is roughly £36–£37 per gram.
 Gold moves daily, so use our live gold price and gold price calculator for today's exact figure before selling.

 Do you buy scrap and broken gold?